-GIVE is sustainable thanks to generous contributions from our community in the form of tips on top of their donations.
+GIVE is sustainable thanks to generous contributions from our community in the form of gifts on top of their donations.
 This funds together with amazing discounts from our corporate partners make sure that GIVE will continue to improve and grow.

 So, we are looking for anyone - companies or individuals - who can spare a dime and sponsor this social movement for good.
 Thanks!

 The idea behind GIVE was born out of discussions Yu Ming and Aseem had as undergraduate students at National University of Singapore.
 They asked themselves; "Why does making online donation and raising funds for charities have to be this cumbersome and hard?
 Can't we make the whole experience of giving online more fun, accessible and transparent?"

 The question led them to meeting a countless number of charities over the year which brought them to the conclusion that they had to make their dreams a reality.

 With their idea they entered the [email protected] Social Enterprise Challenge and went on to win it.
 In September 2009, they registered the entity and GIVE gets on the road!

 Thanks to the enormous help provided by their great buddies (Zwee, Khairul, Donald and Gary), GIVE went live on 28th January 2010 and soon after got featured on CNN Go as one of Singapore's most promising Young Social Enterprises to watch.

 GIVE won the SPRING NTU IdeasInc Business Challenge, a national business plan competition in Singapore in July 2010.
 It also made it to the finals of [email protected] 2010.

 GIVE reached the semi-finals of Hong Kong PolyU Global Student Challenge and represented Singapore at Intel-Berkeley Technology Entrepreneurship Challenge.